Categories

 This is no different.

 Use it to replace busywork or when you’ve run out of ideas.
-Keep your brain active.
+Keep your brain active and engaged, like a muscle.

 ↑ Back to Index